MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-adfs-windows-server.md

 ## Troubleshooting logs

-To help with troubleshooting issues with the MFA Server AD FS Adapter use the steps that follow to enable additional logging.
+To help with troubleshooting issues with the MFA Server AD FS Adapter use the steps that follow to enable more logging.

 1. In the MFA Server interface, open the AD FS section, and check the **Enable logging** checkbox.
 2. On each AD FS server, use **regedit.exe** to create string value registry key `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Positive Networks\PhoneFactor\InstallPath` with value `C:\Program Files\Multifactor Authentication Server\` (or other directory of your choice).  **Note, the trailing backslash is important.**